Aug 27 2024

 Linear vs. Streaming TV Viewership

-In terms of viewership, traditional TV is on the decline: As streaming grows in popularity, more and more viewers are opting to cut the cord (or, in the case of mostly younger viewers, have never used a cord at all).
+In terms of viewership, traditional TV is on the decline: In June 2024, streaming amassed 40.3% of all TV usage, surpassing the previous record set by cable in 2021.
+As streaming grows in popularity, more and more viewers are opting to cut the cord (or, in the case of younger viewers, have never used a cord at all).

-Over the past five years, time spent per day with traditional TV has decreased by nearly 19%.
-It’s likely not a coincidence that, during that same time period, OTT streaming services have exploded in popularity, and that time spent with CTV has increased by more than 115%.
-Though connected TV is especially popular with younger generations—with millennials and Gen Z turning to CTV for more than half of their TV screen time—older viewers are doing a good amount of streaming themselves.
+Over the past five years, time spent per day with traditional TV has decreased by nearly 17%.
+It’s likely not a coincidence that, during that same time period, OTT streaming services have exploded in popularity, and that time spent with CTV has increased by more than 137%.
+Though connected TV is especially popular with younger generations—millennials and Gen Z turn to CTV for more than half of their TV screen time—older viewers are doing a good amount of streaming themselves.

 So, just what is driving these trends?
 Pandemic lockdowns famously helped accelerate the shift toward streaming and drove substantial CTV adoption.
 And in an age when consumers have grown accustomed to content being available on-demand and on-the-go, the increased convenience and flexibility that streaming offers—not to mention the ability to watch across multiple devices—also plays a significant factor.
 Additionally, beyond the extensive libraries of classic content that's long lived on streaming platforms, the emergence of new original content produced exclusively for streaming services has further increased the appeal of OTT and CTV.
 Coupled with a significant slowdown in new scripted content on linear TV in 2023 due to Hollywood labor strife and it’s not a huge shock that linear TV fell below 50% viewing share for the first time last year.